rsenne/GeneralizedAdditiveModels.jl/README.md

 * `Normal`
 * `Poisson`
 * `Gamma`
+* `Bernoulli`

 And the following link functions:

 * `Identity`
 * `Log`
+* `Logit`

 ## Development notes

-`GAM.jl` is very much in active development.
+`GeneralizedAdditiveModels.jl` is very much in active development.
 Please check back for updates and new features or feel free to contribute yourself!
 The project to-date has been a collaboration between [Trent Henderson](https://github.com/hendersontrent) and [Mason Yahr](https://github.com/yahrMason).